panpan0000/Fibonacci/README.md

 ```

-# Container/Kubernetest Deployment
+# Container/Kubernetes Deployment

 ### Docker build/run

+The docker images is push to public docker hub `panpan0000/fibonacci`

 ##### docker BUILD:
-and saving as image tag `fibonacci`
+if you want to re-build by yourself, do below and it will be saved as image tag `fibonacci`
 ```
 docker build ./ -t fibonacci
 ```